mgronstad/SmartParking/README.md

 * AWS (Amazon Web Services) free 1-year subscription
 * More accounts?
 Double check

-For more detailed instructions, [Twilio's Developer Kit Setup Quickstart](https://www.twilio.com/wireless/narrowband/devkit)
+For more detailed instructions corresponding to steps 1-4 see [Twilio's Developer Kit Setup Quickstart](https://www.twilio.com/wireless/narrowband/devkit)

 ## 1. Register the narrowband SIM with Twilio
 The following steps will allow you to activate your SIM on the network and create a Narrowband Rate Plan.
-Remove the Twilio Narrowband SIM from the Developer Kit.
 Log into Twilio and [register your narrowband SIM](https://www.twilio.com/docs/wireless/quickstart/alfa-developer-kit#step-1-register-your-narrowband-sim).

 * __Enter registration code__: Registers your starter SIM to your Twilio Account